Design Hub developer guide - plugins¶

 Returns:

 - an array of data URLs with base64 encoded PNG images as strings.
-For more details see Data URLs.
+Failed conversions produce

-async PDBUtilities.load(pdbCode): string
+async PDBUtilities.default.load(pdbCode): string

 Downloads a PDB file with the specified 4 letter code from the Protein Data Bank.